Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

-The Hamamatsu VUV4 device has a thick quartz window above its surface.
-Using Fresnel's equations the silicon dioxide data is used to calculate the window's transmission and reflectivity $T_W$ and $R_W$.
-Applying ray optics these coefficients are combined with $T_{Si}$ and $R_{Si}$ by the geometric series, including multiple reflections between the window and SiPM giving the total transmission for the system:
+The VUV4 device has a thick quartz window.
+Fresnel's equations and \sio data is used to calculate the window's transmission and reflectivity $T_W$ and $R_W$, which are combined with $T_{Si}$ and $R_{Si}$ by geometric series giving the total transmission for the system.